 - Commands that wish to nominate an ombudsman must submit the most current Ombudsman Activities Questionnaire.
 Additionally, the OOY Nomination Worksheet outlines the selection criteria and will assist commands in identifying the best candidate.

 - Commands that share an ombudsman may submit one nomination for the shared ombudsman.
-The most senior command will make the submission.
+The most senior command should solicit the other units for amplifying information and will make the submission.

-- All units within the geographic boundaries of a District who desire to nominate their ombudsman shall submit nominations to their respective Regional Ombudsman Coordinator (ROC) by 15 February 2019.
+- All units within the geographic boundaries of a District who desire to nominate their ombudsman must submit nominations to their respective Regional Ombudsman Coordinator (ROC) by 17 January 2020.
+The ROC will review nomination packages for alignment with policy and tracking.
+All nominations will be screened for Award eligibility and Ombudsman Program compliance..

-The Regional Ombudsman Coordinator will review nomination packages for alignment with policy and tracking.
+- The ROC will review nomination packages for alignment with policy and tracking.
 All nominations will be screened for Award eligibility and Ombudsman Program compliance.

 District Command Master Chiefs (CMC) administer the District OOY process and convene a District OOY selection committee in accordance with applicable District instructions.